 Toward this end, USC President Steven B. Sample in 1992 articulated five university-community initiatives aimed at strengthening the neighborhoods around USC’s campuses, deepening USC’s ties to these diverse communities and fostering positive relations between USC and the people who are most directly affected by USC’s presence there.
 Implemented in partnership with community agencies, leaders and public officials, the initiatives: (1) provide special educational, cultural and developmental opportunities for children who live in the immediate neighborhoods; (2) work with neighbors, city and county officials, and the Los Angeles Police Department to provide safer streets in the areas surrounding the two campuses; (3) encourage more entrepreneurs, and especially minority entrepreneurs, to establish businesses in the immediate vicinity of the campuses; (4) encourage more USC employees to own and occupy housing in the immediate vicinity of the campuses; and (5) strive to employ at USC more persons who live in the immediate neighborhoods.

-Today, academic and administrative units across the university are involved with more than 300 community service programs that are making a real difference in the lives of USC’s neighbors.
-Through the USC Family of Schools, for example, the university partners with 14 local schools, improving the classroom experience for more than 16,000 K-12 students.
-Since 1997, the Neighborhood Academic Initiative has offered a college-preparation program for nearly 450 middle-school students, more than 140 of whom are now attending or have graduated from USC with full financial assistance.
-Kid Watch, launched in 1996, brings together the university, the Los Angeles Police Department and more than 950 community volunteers to watch over more than 9,000 students as they walk to and from school.
+Today, academic and administrative units across the university are involved with some 340 community service programs that are making a real difference in the lives of USC’s neighbors.
+Through the USC Family of Schools, for example, the university partners with 15 local schools, improving the classroom experience for more than 17,000 K-12 students.
+Since 1997, the Neighborhood Academic Initiative has offered a college-preparation program that now serves nearly 500 middle- and high-school students each year; of the 533 scholars who have completed the program, more than 180 are now attending or have graduated from USC with full financial assistance.
+Kid Watch, launched in 1996, brings together the university, the Los Angeles Police Department, the Los Angeles School Police Department and more than 950 community volunteers to watch over more than 8,500 students as they walk to and from school.
 The FUENTE initiative provides poison prevention and education to first-grade students and their parents through the USC School of Pharmacy.
-Since its inception in 1996, the USC Homeownership program has helped nearly 140 university employees purchase homes in the neighborhoods surrounding the University Park and Health Sciences campuses.
+Since its inception in 1996, the USC Homeownership program has helped nearly 150 university employees purchase homes in the neighborhoods surrounding the University Park and Health Sciences campuses.
 And the USC Local Vendor program and Small Business Development Office help create economic opportunities for neighborhood residents as well as small and minority-owned businesses.

 Additionally, since 1994, faculty and staff have lent their support to the university-community initiatives by making voluntary contributions to the annual USC Good Neighbors Campaign.
-As of 2008, the campaign has raised more than $10 million, of which more than $8 million has benefited 328 university-community partnership projects.
+As of 2009, the campaign has raised more than $11 million, of which $9 million has benefited 365 university-community partnership projects.

-For more information about these community service programs and USC’s neighborhoods, call the USC Office of Civic and Community Relations at (213) 743-5262 or visit USC’s community Web site (www.usc.edu/community).
+For more information about these community service programs and USC’s neighborhoods, visit USC’s community Web site (www.usc.edu/community).